MatPont/MarioBros-MachineLearning/mario-ai-master/README.md

 Some files are given with the benchmark to make easier this library, it was first for python2 so I modified the files to use python3.
 I tried everything in Linux, so the makefile for Windows and Mac (darwin) aren't probably working.
 Good luck if you use these OS.

-If you use Linux you'll probably need to modify in the directory "/src/main/java/amico/python/JavaPy" some files:
+If you use Linux you'll probably need to modify in the directory `/src/main/java/amico/python/JavaPy` some files:
-* in Makefile.Linux the variables:
+* in `Makefile.Linux` the variables:
-  * JAVADIRPATH must be initialized with your java directory.
+  * `JAVADIRPATH` must be initialized with your java directory.
-  * PYTHONVERSION must be initalized with your version of python.
+  * `PYTHONVERSION` must be initalized with your version of python.
-* in src/ch_idsia_tools_amico_AmiCoJavaPy.cc the variable pythonLibName should be initialized with the library name of your python, for me it's "libpython3.5m.so" and you'll probably need to only replace "3.5" with your python version.
+* in `src/ch_idsia_tools_amico_AmiCoJavaPy.cc` the variable `pythonLibName` should be initialized with the library name of your python, for me it's `libpython3.5m.so` and you'll probably need to only replace "3.5" with your python version.

 In this directory run the script:
-* runDQN.sh to run DQN Agent
+* `runDQN.sh` to run DQN Agent
-* runNEAT.sh to run NEAT Agent
+* `runNEAT.sh` to run NEAT Agent
-* runNEATQ.sh to run NEAT + Q Agent
+* `runNEATQ.sh` to run NEAT + Q Agent

-I ran experiments on my laptop and on a slurm client called OSIRIM, the process will probably not be the same but if you're planing to use a slurm client look at README_OSIRIM.md.
+I ran experiments on my laptop and on a slurm client called OSIRIM, the process will probably not be the same but if you're planing to use a slurm client look at `README_OSIRIM.md`.

 ## Configure MarioAI Benchmark

-You can configure the mario environment in src/main/java/ch/idsia/scenarios/Main.java.
+You can configure the mario environment in `src/main/java/ch/idsia/scenarios/Main.java`.
 The variable marioAIOptions enable you to custom the environment.

 ## Configure Agents